 Strive Masiyiwa was born in 1961 in Zimbabwe.
 His family moved to Zambia when he was 7 years old and settled in a town called Kitwe.
-His mother was an entrepreneur and his father first worked at nearby mines and later joined the family business.
+His mother was an entrepreneur and his father first worked in nearby mines and later joined the family business.
 By the time he was 12 years his parents could afford to provide him with a coveted European education, he was sent to a private school in Edinburgh Scotland.

-After graduation in 1978 he went back to his country of birth,intending to join the anti-government guerilla forces to liberate Zimbabwe from colonial rule.
+After graduation in 1978, he went back to his country of birth, intending to join the anti-government guerilla forces to liberate Zimbabwe from colonial rule.
 Strive was advised by senior officers that they were about to win the war and needed people like him to help build the country.
 He returned to school in Britain, graduating with a degree in electrical and electronic engineering from the University of Wales in 1983.
 He worked briefly in the computer Industry in Cambridge England but soon returned to Zimbabwe in 1984.
 Upon his return, Masiyiwa worked for Zimbabwe Posts and Telecommunications Corporation from 1984 to 1988 as senior engineer, then principal engineer.

 Masiyiwa is said to have started Retrofit by accident, that is without any intention to get into entrepreneurship.
 He had decided to build himself a house and after finding out that it would cost him twice the loan he had been granted by his employer, he decided to build the house himself.
-His employer however told him that he could only get the loan if his house was built by experienced builders.
+His employer, however, told him that he could only get the loan if his house was built by experienced builders.
 While still employed by PTC, Masiyiwa set up Retrofit Engineering in 1987 and started looking for work to get the experience to build his own house.
-Zimbabwe happened to be inn a period of construction boom and he quickly built a team of 100 and decided to focus on electrical contracting.
+Zimbabwe happened to be in a period of a construction boom and he quickly built a team of 100 and decided to focus on electrical contracting.
 He gave up his job 2 years later.

 Abduction by the CIO in 1990

 In 1990 while coming from the Mozambican embassy in Harare, Masiyiwa was clandestinely escorted back to his office by a car that was moving slowly behind him as he walked.
-Men from the car abducted him at gunpoint when he got to his office and took him to a secret detention centre.
+Men from the car abducted him at gunpoint when he got to his office and took him to a secret detention center.

 Masiyiwa has said he prayed for his safety and later that night he was released.